Qumulo/docs/_includes/content-reuse/admin-guides/s3-api/managing-access-policies-for-s3-buckets.md

 Access policies let you control specific sets of S3 API actions that each user or group can perform.
-They provide an _additional_ layer of access management for S3 buckets by adding further restrictions to those of access keys, pre-signed URLs, and file system [access control lists](managing-access-to-s3-buckets.html#inheritable-aces).
+They provide an _additional_ layer of access management for S3 buckets by adding further restrictions to those of access keys, presigned URLs, and file system [access control lists](managing-access-to-s3-buckets.html#inheritable-aces).

 Managing access policies for S3 buckets in Qumulo clusters is similar to managing SMB share access, only with a larger set of items that you can specify in the [`Actions`](#actions) field of the [policy statement](#access-policy-statements).